SUSE-Cloud/socok8s/README.md

 clone and run "./run.sh".
 This will run each of the seven top-level sections of the script in order.

+## Reference archiecture and inventories

+By default, it is expected these playbooks and scripts would run on a CI/developer machine.

+In order to not pollute the developer/CI machine (called further 'localhost'), all the data relevant for a deployment (like any eventual override) will be stored in user-space, unpriviledged access.
+Any hardware and software distribution can be used, as long as 'localhost' is able to run git, and ansible (see requirements).
+This also helps the story of running behind a corporate firewall: the 'developer' can be (connecting to) a bastion host, while the real actions happen behind the firewall.

+This SoCok8s deployment mechanism requires therefore another entity, another machine, to orchestrate kubernetes commands.
+This machine is named the `deployer` node.
+The `deployer` node will be in charge of running the OSH code, and manage the kubernetes configuration.

+The `deployer` node is expected to run SLE.

+The deployer node can be the same as the `localhost` (developer/CI machine), but it is not a requirement.

+The deployer node (currently) needs access to the SES machines through SSH to fetch the keys.
+In the future, this SSH connection might be skipped if the `localhost` have knowledge of these keys.

+### Example inventories and conventions

+In order for a deployer to bring its own inventory, we have defined a set of convention about inventory groupnames.

+* All nodes belonging to the SES deployment should be listed under the `ses_nodes` group.
+First node in this group must be a monitor node with the appropriate ceph keyrings in `/etc/ceph/`.

+* The inventory for SES nodes is stored in `inventory-ses.ini` by default.

+* The CI/developer machine is always named `localhost`.

+* The `deployer` node is listed in a group `osh-deployer`.
+  In order to not extend the length of the deployment, the `osh-deployer` group should contain only one node.
+  We might support multiple `osh-deployer` nodes for muliple k8s deployments later.

+* The inventory for the `deployer` node is stored in `inventory-osh.ini` by default.

+* Example inventories and user variables can be found in the `examples/` directory.

 # Deployment using KVM